Krlosh85/CIS524-Final-Project/Project2814075/README.md

 # Description

-In this coding assignment I compared two different programming languages by implementing a well known search algorithm: Binary Search!
+In this coding assignment, I compared two different programming languages by implementing a well-known search algorithm: Binary Search!

 Binary Search is a great example because it allows us to compare how each language implements key fundamentals of programming, including:
 1. Readability & Syntax